Online Therapy Across Massachusetts, Washington State, and Oregon

 How your brain heals itself (with a little guidance)…

-• Step 1: Choose Your Target — Pick a specific memory or feeling.
+• Step 1 — Pick a specific memory or feeling.
 The car accident.
 The diagnosis.
 The moment you found those texts.

-• Step 2: Follow the Movement — Hold the memory during bilateral stimulation, like watching scenery from a train window while your brain sorts through its filing system.
+• Step 2 — Hold the memory during bilateral stimulation, like watching scenery from a train window while your brain sorts through its filing system.

-• Step 3: Rewrite the Ending — Choose new images to replace the painful ones.
-Your brain keeps the facts but drops the electric charge.
+• Step 3 — Choose new images to replace the painful ones.
+Your brain keeps the facts but drops the emotional charge.

 The Evidence is Clear: ART Creates Profound Change